- Candidate Information / Campaign Finance Reporting

 - Any literature of signs need to state paid for by————on all materials.

-- If a Precinct Committeeman or any other individual spends a $1000 or more, they will need to file either a C-4 or C-8 within 48 hours.
+- If you expend a $1000 or more, you will need to file either a C-4 Independent Expenditure Report or C-8 Electioneering Communication Report (Electioneering Communication only applies to even year elections) within 48 hours.

-Below are campaign finance reports from 2018 and 2019.
-Since 2020, campaign finance reports now have to be submitted through the state's campaign finance portal.
+Below are Independent Expenditure Reports and Campaign Finance Reports from 2018 and 2019.
+Since 2020, Campaign Finance Reports now have to be submitted through the State's Campaign Finance Portal.